Defnar/Project3-dennisf/README.md

   - logical file organization and setup, keeping separation of concerns

 # Improvements I could make
-- I could transform model returns to be along the lines of task : {}, project: {}, instead of model: {}.
+- I could transform model returns to be along the lines of `task : {}`, `project: {}`, instead of `model: {}`.
 While I think this would be better for less ambiguity for the front end, I don't see it a necessary change here due to the purpose of this project.
 This server is not inteded to be used by a front end at this time, and is only meant to demonstrate backend principles.